MicrosoftDocs/win32/desktop-src/Msi/adding-launch-to-the-customaction-and-binary-tables.md

 ---
-Description: 'Add a record to the CustomAction table for the Launch custom action.' ms.assetid: '010ce7cd-010b-4fac-90ad-5745c6a38630'
+Description: Add a record to the CustomAction table for the Launch custom action. ms.assetid: 010ce7cd-010b-4fac-90ad-5745c6a38630
-title: Adding Launch to the CustomAction and Binary Tables
+title: Adding Launch to the CustomAction and Binary Tables ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding Launch to the CustomAction and Binary Tables